zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### messages.commands.destroy `String`

-Defines the text of "Delete" button rendered in `inline` or `popup` editing mode.
+Defines the text of the "Delete" button rendered in `inline` or `popup` editing mode.

 #### Example